bytecodealliance/regalloc2/doc/FASTALLOC.md

 operand in the late phase).
 The LRU for the VReg's regclass is then traversed from the end to find the least recently used PReg in the draw-from set.
-Once a PReg is found, it is marked as the most recently used in the LRU, unavailable in the `available_pregs` sets, and whatever VReg was in it before is evicted.
+Once a PReg is found, it is marked as the most recently used in the LRU, unavailable in both available pregs sets, and whatever VReg was in it before is evicted.

 The assignment phase is carried out next.
 The final allocation for the operand is set to the selected register.